ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Location limitation

-A Location (`Location`) limitation specifies whether the user has access to content with a specific location, in case of `content/create` the parent location is evaluated.
+A location (`Location`) limitation specifies whether the user has access to content with a specific location, in case of `content/create` the parent location is evaluated.

 ### Possible values